To the Members of JSW STEEL LIMITED

 c) Proper and sufficient care has been taken for the maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.

-During the year eight Board Meetings were convened and held the details of which aregiven in the Corporate Governance Report.
-The intervening gap between the Meetings waswithin the period prescribed under the Companies Act 2013 and Regulations 17 of theSecurities and Exchange Board of India (Listing Obligation and Disclosure Requirements)Regulation 2015.
+During the year four Board meetings were convened and held the details of which aregiven in the Corporate Governance Report.
+The intervening gap between the meetings waswithin the period prescribed under the Companies Act 2013 and Regulations 17 of theSecurities and Exchange Board of India (Listing Obligation and Disclosures Requirements)Regulation 2015.

 There are no significant or material orders passed by the Regulators/ Courts/ Tribunalsthat could impact the going concern status of the Company and its future operations.